MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faqs-build-apps-conversation.md

 ---
-title: Transparency note for building apps through conversation
+title: FAQ for building apps through conversation
-description: The transparency note discusses building apps through conversation and the key considerations for making use of this technology responsibly. ms.date: 6/16/2023 ms.custom:
+description: FAQ that discusses building apps through conversation and the key considerations for making use of this technology responsibly. ms.date: 6/16/2023 ms.custom:
-  - transparency-note
+  - responsible-ai-faqs
 ms.topic: article
 author: franklanmsft
 ms.author: franklan
 ms.reviewer: mduelae
 ---

-# Transparency note for building apps through conversation
+# FAQ for building apps through conversation

-This transparency note describes the AI impact of build apps through conversation feature.
+This article describes the AI impact of build apps through conversation feature.

 ## What is build apps through conversation?